ADHD Time Management Tips To Help People With ADHD Boost Attention And Functioning

 Make a to-do list

-As cliche as it may sound, to-do lists can be a valuable tool for prioritizing tasks and avoiding procrastination.
+As cliche as it may sound, to-do lists can be a valuable tool for prioritizing tasks, avoiding procrastination, and helping you stay focused.
 Consider starting with only the things you absolutely must get done each day.
 If you finish them all, you can use your leftover time to work on other things.
 This may keep you from getting sidetracked by lower-priority tasks.

 Give yourself a buffer